 • Never stand directly in-front of the tire when filling!

 Read the Tire Sidewall

 All tires have important information printed on them for a reason, read it.
 Be sure to fill your tires according to what is printed on the side of them; don’t trust your car owner’s manual, the sticker on the door jamb, or rely on what someone told you.
-Why shouldn't you trust those things?
-Because the tires on your car change along with the specs for them.

 Understand Your Equipment